MarcosMeli/FileHelpers/DeveloperStuff/Readme for Developers.txt

    THANKS !!
 ------------------

-  Hi to all the developers that help to make this library better !!!
+  A big shout out to all the developers that helped make this library  much better !!!

   I can´t do anything without your help !!